 Welcome to this week's edition of the State of DeFi newsletter, where we bring you the latest decentralized finance (DeFi) updates.

-Don't forget to catch the previous edition if you missed it!
+Don't forget to catch last week's edition if you missed it!

 So what's been happening in Defi?